amqp-rs/lapin/README.md

 - connect to a server, close the connection
 - create and close channels
-- using all the basic methods except get.
+- using all the basic methods.
 That means you can publish messages, make a consumer, ack or reject messages
 - authentication method is only PLAIN for now

 ## lapin-futures